Tiger Woods delivers Masters ratings win for CBS, blunted by early start

 The victory led to an outpouring of praise from world leaders and U.S. President Donald Trump said he would award Tiger Woods the Presidential Medal of Freedom.

-Broadcast of the live coverage of the match was moved to Sunday morning due to weather, which affected its ratings.
+Broadcast of the live coverage of the final round was moved to Sunday morning due to weather, which affected its ratings.
 The match was the most-watched morning golf game in 32 years.

-Sunday’s match was rebroadcast in the afternoon.
+Sunday’s final round was rebroadcast in the afternoon.
+The live coverage peaked with 18.3 million viewers from 2:15 to 2:30 p.m.
+ET.

 Woods’ win is seen boosting the golf business he helped transform 25 years ago.